CST BLOG: Lab Expectations

 Similar to our revolutionary PTMScan® products, this clone can recognize the ADP-ribosylation PTM independently of the surrounding amino acid context, and is also species agnostic.
 Therefore, it can detect this unique PTM regardless of whether it occurs on residues such as glutamate, aspartate, serine, arginine, lysine, cysteine, or others.
 This versatility allows it to be used to study all instances of ADP-ribosylation in any given biological sample.

-Additionally, the antibody clone can detect ADP-ribosylation when it is attached to proteins either as a single ADP-ribose (ADPr) unit, known as mono ADP-ribosylation (MAR) or as a chain of ADP-ribose units, referred to as poly ADP-ribosylation (PAR).
+Additionally, the antibody clone can detect ADP-ribosylation when it is attached to proteins either as a single ADP-ribose (ADPr) unit, known as mono ADP-ribosylation (MAR, or MARylation) or as a chain of ADP-ribose units, referred to as poly ADP-ribosylation (PAR, or PARylation).

 With such a broad basis of antigen recognition, how was the ADP-ribosylation specificity of our antibody clone assessed?